 All these problems seem minor compared to the chaos Amazon created for FBA sellers in its response to the coronavirus pandemic.
 In March of 2020, people around the globe went into self-quarantine to slow the spread of the virus.
 Amazon scrambled to keep up with demand for everything from toilet paper to hand sanitizer.
 Amazon told FBA merchants it would sell the remaining stock in its warehouses.
 However, to deal with the rise in demand for household goods, it won’t accept restocks on other products.
 Companies that used FBA for their fulfillment had their eCommerce business model shattered by Amazon.
 FBA sellers had to turn to third-party fulfillment or see their ability to deliver orders evaporate.

-Sellers also report extra inventory showing up after they ship to Amazon FBA.
+Sellers also report extra inventory showing up after they ship to an FBA warehouse.
 It can take time and frustrating back and forth with customer service before your correct inventory numbers show up in the system.

 Amazon runs an enormous fulfillment and logistics business.
 To do that, it has efficient systems in place.
 When there’s a glitch in those systems, however, it’s often the little guy who gets squeezed.